iamrichardjones/MiniDesignPatterns/README.md

 7. InstanceIds
 8. String formatting in Exceptions
 9. Pair and Triplet
-10. Check exceptions are gracefully handled (todo)
+10. Check exceptions are gracefully handled